Compare any two graphics cards:

 OpenGL Version OpenGL 4.5 OpenGL 3.0

-Memory Bandwidth: Memory bandwidth is the largest amount of information (measured in MB per second) that can be moved past the external memory interface within a second.
-It is calculated by multiplying the card's bus width by its memory speed.
-In the case of DDR RAM, it should be multiplied by 2 once again.
-If DDR5, multiply by 4 instead.
-The higher the memory bandwidth, the faster the card will be in general.
-It especially helps with AA, HDR and high resolutions.
+Memory Bandwidth: Memory bandwidth is the maximum amount of data (counted in megabytes per second) that can be moved across the external memory interface within a second.
+It is worked out by multiplying the interface width by its memory speed.
+In the case of DDR type RAM, it should be multiplied by 2 again.
+If DDR5, multiply by ANOTHER 2x.
+The better the bandwidth is, the better the card will be in general.
+It especially helps with anti-aliasing, HDR and high resolutions.

 Texel Rate: Texel rate is the maximum texture map elements (texels) that can be applied per second.
-This figure is worked out by multiplying the total amount of texture units by the core speed of the chip.
-The higher this number, the better the card will be at texture filtering (anisotropic filtering - AF).
+This number is calculated by multiplying the total number of texture units of the card by the core speed of the chip.
+The better the texel rate, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
 It is measured in millions of texels processed per second.

 Display Prices